Finite Element Analysis (FEA) Services

 Summary

 Finite element analysis enables engineers to predict equipment performance, optimize designs, and demonstrate code compliance before committing to fabrication.
-O’Donnell Consulting specializes in applying advanced FEA capabilities to solve complex engineering challenges across pressure vessel design, industrial equipment, power generation systems, and aerospace components.
+O’Donnell Consulting brings over 30 years of specialized FEA experience to complex engineering challenges across pressure vessel design, industrial equipment, power generation systems, and aerospace components — with a track record that includes NASA programs, nuclear applications, and expert witness work in State, Federal, and International courts.

 Thermal FEA Model of Electrical Busway